phillipberndt/fakexrandr/README.md

 How to
 ------

 After installation, you have a tool `fakexrandr-manage` available.
+It starts a GUI if you have PyGObject installed and falls back to a command line interface elsewise.
+You can manually use the CLI if you run `fakexrandr-manage help`.
-Use the select box at the top to choose an output that you want to split and click "Create".
+In the GUI, use the select box at the top to choose an output that you want to split and click "Create".
 It will be identified by its resolution and EDID, which is a device specific identifier.
 A monitor will be drawn below.

 ![FakeXRandr configuration](https://cloud.githubusercontent.com/assets/387407/7010346/acbc329c-dca0-11e4-8e16-0d45079dc570.png)

 You can add splits by drawing horizontal and vertical lines with your mouse.
+To split an output into top and bottom part, draw a horizontal line, i.e. use your mouse like you would use scissors to cut a sheet of paper.
 You can move existing lines with the left mouse button, and remove them by right-clicking.
 When you close the configuration tool, you will be asked whether you want to save the altered configuration.
 Other programs, including your window manager, might need to be restarted before they begin to use the new configuration.

-Alternatively, there exists a command line interface.
-Run `fakexrandr-manage help` to get usage information.
-The tool will default to the CLI if PyGObject is missing or you do not run it from X11.

 FAQ
 ---